aleshaleksey/fansys23/04-combat.md

   - The one executing this manoeuvre declares one of the desired outcomes:
    - "Aphonia": Prevent foe from completing incantations.
    - "Restrain": Prevent a foe from casting spells with kinetic components and give penalties to weapon attacks.
+  - Keeping a target restrains requires at least one limb, hence precluding its use for movement, attacking or spellcasting.
 - **Immobilise**: A character may use "grapple" on a "restrained" target, using its whole attack action to immobilise it.
   - Effect: The target gains the ["immobilised"](10-conditions-types.md#immobilised) condition.
   - The character that successfully immobilises its target is considered "grappled" unless it is at least two sizes larger than the target that it has immobilised.
-It is also uses at least two limbs (or objects held by these limbs) to keep the target immobilised.
+Immobilise also requires at least two limbs (or objects held by these limbs) to keep the target immobilised, hence precluding their use for movement, spellcasting or for other combat manoeuvres.
   - Requires attack roll vs target's STR or DEX threshold.
   - Penalty if not proficient with **grapples**.
   - Size dependent.